zslajchrt/zslajchrt.github.io/about.md

 ---

 <p class="message">
-This blog contains articles on software architecture and development predominately in the author's current domain of interest, i.e. Scala, Java and the so-called BigData.
+This blog contains articles on software architecture and development predominantly in the author's current domain of interest, i.e. Scala, Java and the so-called BigData.
 </p>